DanHardtDK/CenterEmbedding/README.md

 ## Data

-The synthetic data can be found in /data/center_embed ce1.json is level 1 question 0 as described in the paper ce22.json is level 2 question 1 etc.
+The synthetic data can be found in data/center_embed

+ce1.json is level 1 question 0 (as described in the paper)

+ce22.json is level 2 question 1

+etc.

 ## Results

-Results of each run are stored in ./results
+Results of each run are stored in results

 Folder names specify [model] [data] [number examples] [runtime].